qmk/qmk_firmware/keyboards/wuque/ikki68_aurora/readme.md

 To reset the board into bootloader mode, do one of the following:

-* Short reset pads found between the hotswap sockets of SPACE1 under the PCB
+* Short reset pads located between the hotswap sockets of SPACE1 under the PCB
 * In the case of the default keymap, use the key combination Fn + PageUp
 * Hold the Esc key while connecting the USB cable (also erases persistent settings)